jconsole - Java Monitoring and Management Console

 2. Request a signed certificate from a certificate authority (CA) with the keytool -certreq command.

 3. Import the certificate into your keystore with the keytool -import command.
-See Importing Certificates
+See

 2. Configure SSL on the server system.
-A full explanation of configuring and customizing SSL is beyond the scope of this document, but you generally need to set the system properties described in the following table.
+A full explanation of configuring and customizing SSL is beyond the scope of this document, but you generally need to set the described in the following table.
 For more information, see Customizing the Default Key and Trust Stores, Store Types, and Store Passwords in the JSSE Guide.

 System Properties for SSL Configuration